Welcome to my website!

 Hobbyist Books

-- How to Cook Everything: The Basics by Mark Bittman (Includes the steps most authors skip.)
+- How to Cook Everything: The Basics by Mark Bittman (Save thousands on takeout.)

-- Set Your Voice Free by Roger Love (How well you speak affects every interaction.)
+- Set Your Voice Free by Roger Love (Breath and posture are the keys to speaking well.)

 Philosophy Books